 In my experience, this doesn’t work as well as writing something new (or tweaking your existing content).
 After all, it’s duplicate content.

-But repubishing (also known as “content syndication”) is an easy way to get some extra eyeballs on your content.
+But republishing (also known as “content syndication”) is an easy way to get some extra eyeballs on your content.

-To give you a real-life example, I recently re-published one of our posts as a LinkedIn article.
+To give you a real-life example, I re-published one of our posts as a LinkedIn article.

 And it generated a fair amount of comments and views.